Menu Close

 For more than two decades, freelance writer and photographer Lisa M. Hamilton has documented agriculture and rural communities around the world.
 Her focus is on individual people’s struggles for power and resilience within a global food system.

 She is the author of “The Hungry Season: A Journey of War, Love, and Survival” and “Deeply Rooted: Unconventional Farmers in the Age of Agribusiness.”
-Her feature articles have been published in Harper’s, McSweeney’s, California Sunday and The Best American Science and Nature Writing.
+Her articles have been published in The New York Times, Harper’s, McSweeney’s, California Sunday and The Best American Science and Nature Writing.
 She has also performed her work, at events ranging from the National Cowboy Poetry Gathering in Elko, Nevada, to Pop-Up Magazine at San Francisco’s Symphony Hall.

 Literary Agent